 On the other side of the Tromsøysund lies the modern concrete and glass church of Tromsdalen also called Arctic Cathedral.
 It was already built in 1965.

 Tromsø has a nice historic centre but also many modern buildings and shopping malls.
-We discovered that a network of streets lead under ground, with roundabouts and turn offs maybe even into underground parkings, a very suitable solution considering the climate.
+We discovered that a network of streets leads underground, with roundabouts and turn-offs maybe even into underground parking, a very suitable solution considering the climate.

 One of Norway’s most famous and successful seal hunting ships, the Polstjerna (T-80-T) has been preserved under glass next to the Polaria, but was currently not open.